What is a Jablonski Diagram (Perrin-Jablonski Diagram)?

 Jablonski diagrams are an invaluable tool for quickly visualising the energy loss pathways of photoexcited molecules and aiding in the interpretation of their fluorescence spectra.
 We hope this article has given you the knowledge required to interpret Jablonski diagrams and begin creating your own.

-- J. R. Lakowicz, Introduction to Fluorescence, Principles of Fluorescence Spectroscopy, 3rd Ed.
+- J. R. Lacowicz, Introduction to Fluorescence, Principles of Fluorescence Spectroscopy, 3rd Ed.
 Springer US (2006) pp 3-6

 - B. Valeur, Introduction: On the Origin of the Terms Fluorescence, Phosphorescence, and Luminescence, In New Trends in Fluorescence Spectroscopy: Applications to Chemical and Life Sciences; B. Valeur, J. –C. Brochon, Eds.; Springer Series on Fluorescence Methods and Applications; Springer Verlag (2001) pp 3-6

 - M. N. Berberan-Santos, Pioneering Contributions of Jean and Francis Perrinto Molecular Luminescence, In New Trends in Fluorescence Spectroscopy: Applications to Chemical and Life Sciences; B. Valeur, J. –C. Brochon, Eds.; Springer Series on Fluorescence Methods and Applications; Springer Verlag (2001) pp 18-19

 - B. Valeur, M. N. Berberan-Santos, Introduction, Molecular Fluorescence: Principles and Applications, 2nd Ed.
 Wiley-VCH (2012) pp 01-25

 - IUPAC, Compendium of Chemical Terminology, 2nd ed. (the “Gold Book”); Compiled by A. D. McNaught and A. Wilkinson.
 Blackwell Scientific Publications (1997)